-Your application does not need to be huge for it to have plenty of functions, and abstraction for you to get lost in it.
-As a DevOps engineer you can’t cover every single factor out there.
+Your application does not need to be “huge” for it to have enough functions and abstraction to get lost in it.
+As a DevOps engineer, you can’t cover every single factor.
 Showing relevant facts and asking the right questions is crucial!
 So when there’s a fire, you can troubleshoot in no time.

 AWS Lambda Pricing